Psychotherapy for Central London, Fitzrovia, Marylebone and Oxford Circus.

 As changes take place, prior to, and during therapy, the challenges can be difficult to face; psychotherapy can enable you to make the progress you would like for yourself.

 I have a special interest in eating disorders: anorexia, bulimia and compulsive eating.
-Since 1986, in my practice, I have seen those who who have developed these problems, and my approach reflects experience gained over time, with the latest clinical understanding of these syndromes.
+Since 1986, in my practice I have seen those who have developed these problems, and my approach reflects experience gained over time, with the latest clinical understanding of these syndromes.

 Over a period of more than twenty years I experienced regular acute periods of anxiety and depression requiring medication and, on one occasion, in- patient hospital care.

 I started seeing Anne for weekly Psychotherapy in October 2008.

 Psychotherapy was not a quick fix but gradually helped me understand how experiences and patterns of behaviour picked up in early life and beyond were behind the acute symptoms I would experience.

 Through this understanding I feel much stronger psychologically and, when I am vulnerable to negative thoughts and feelings, much better able to recognise and deal with them.